alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Once installed logout of the server

-### Install RDS Environment
+### Install RDS Environment and webclient

 - Connect to the **RDS Gateway** via Remote Desktop client over the DSG VPN connection

 - Login with domain user `<dsg-domain>\atiadmin` and the **DSG DC** admin password from the `dsg<dsg-id>-dc-admin-password` secret from the SHM KeyVault (all DSG Windows servers use the same admin credentials)

 - Open a PowerShell command window with elevated privileges - make sure to use the `Windows PowerShell` application, not the `Windows PowerShell (x86)` application.
-The required server managment commandlets are not installe doninstalled on the x86 version.
+The required server managment commandlets are not installed on the x86 version.

-- Deployment will run automatically for about 12 minutes and then you will be presented with a `NuGet provider is required to continue` message.
-Enter `Y` to this message to continue.
+#### Install RDS environment

 - Run `C:\Scripts\Deploy_RDS_Environment.ps1` (prefix the command with a leading `.\` if running from within the `C:Scripts` directory)

 - This script will take about 12 minutes to run

+#### Install RDS webclient

 - Run `Install-Module -Name PowerShellGet -Force` to update `Powershell Get` to the latest version.
 Enter "Y" on any prompts.